trafiklab/trafiklab.se/content/api/our-apis/sl/_index.md

   - image_position: 'bottom'
 ---

-{{% warning %}}
-The current versions of SL RoutePlanner, SL Stop Lookup and SL Nearby Stops 2 will be shut down on the 30th of june 2025.
-SL RoutePlanner and SL Stop Lookup are being replaced by [SL Journey Planner v2](journey-planner-2.md) while SL Nearby Stops 2 won't be replaced by any new API.
-{{% /warning %}}

 SL's APIs is a collection of 3 APIs which provide information about planned and realtime traffic.

 {{% info %}}